-The sad reality is that many hard-working employees are treated unfairly or unequally at work through no fault of their own.
-Below are some examples of unfair treatment we see time and time again:
+The sad reality is that many hard-working employees experience unfair workplace treatment through no fault of their own.
+Below are some examples of employees treated unfairly by their employers that we see time and time again:

 - Retaliating against an employee for reporting or refusing to engage in conduct the employee believes is illegal.

 - Discriminating against pregnant employees for taking pregnancy leave, including reducing their pay, demoting them, or terminating them.

 - Refusing to accommodate disabled employees’ requests for medical leave.

 - Sexually harassing an employee and then punishing them when they refuse to engage in sexual conduct.

 - Terminating long-term older workers to replace them with cheaper, younger employees.

 These are just a few examples of unfair treatment at work.
 Regardless of your particular situation, there are steps you can take to protect your rights.

 What Can I Do When My Boss or Employer Treats Me Unfairly?